 There are many sources of funding for new businesses.
 Some business financing options include:

 Many entrepreneurs also bootstrap their ventures using their personal finances or by asking their friends and family for initial capital.
-Use your business plan to decide what option is right for you.
+Use your business plan and financial projections to decide what option is right for you.

 7. Decide on a business structure